Education and Student Services

 This program is a fast-paced, in-person program designed to deliver an academically rigorous and comprehensive public health education to professionals with prior medical or clinical healthcare education.

-Master of Science Programs
+Master of Science

 The master's program provides advanced training in the theory and application of statistical methods in public health, clinical medicine, and the biological sciences.